geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 * Where a PID is contained in `dc:identifer` at 'root' level, it resolves to a repository abstract/metadata page, or 'splash page'.
 * That certain essential attributes about the resource are described at 'root' level; in other words, aspects of the VoR are reflected at root, rather than root reflecting a more abstract notion of a 'work' (though this may be something to revisit during future revisions to Rioxx).

-Each example uses real data, taken from a number of UK repositories, including Glasgow, Strathcyde, and Imperial.
+Each example uses real data, taken from a number of UK repositories, including Glasgow ([Enlighten](http://eprints.gla.ac.uk/)), Strathcyde ([Strathprints](https://strathprints.strath.ac.uk/)), and Imperial ([Spiral](https://spiral.imperial.ac.uk/)).
 The examples straddle typical use cases.
 These include the following most common anticipated use cases:

 * **Use case #1:** Local repository makes AAM deposit, in line with RRS conditions (i.e. under CC-BY and without embargo), and exposes a PID for this deposit in `dc:identifier` . `dc:relation` communicates actionable content, alongwith other essential attributes.
 * **Use case #2:** Local repository makes Gold VoR deposit because an AAM deposit is unnecessary.
 Local repository handle is exposed in `dc:identifier` and actionable content is communicated in `dc:relation`, along with essential attributes (including PID minted by publisher of Gold VoR).